 SSI is a program that provides assistance to low-income individuals who have little to no resources.
 These are often people who have never been able to be part of the work force due to their disability.
 Under SSI, a monthly payment is provided to help the person obtain the basics of food, shelter, and clothing.
 This program calls for strict eligibility requirements including income levels.

 If you or someone you know needs help seeking SSI benefits, we urge you to take advantage of our decades of experience in handling SSA applications, denials, and appeals.

-> Contact the Liberty County Social Security claims attorneys online at Pirkle & Pirkle Law.
+Contact the Liberty County Social Security claims attorneys online at Pirkle & Pirkle Law.
+We handle claims in Jesup, Hinesville, and Ludowici.
 Social Security claims are handled on a contingency fee basis.

-> We proudly support our U.S. troops and appreciate the dedicated and devoted service to our country.
+We proudly support our U.S. troops and appreciate the dedicated and devoted service to our country.
 Personally, we come from military families and we understand the intricate legal needs that you can face.